Learning Task Priorities from Demonstrations: Learning task prioritization hierarchies from demonstrations

-We consider prioritization primitives generated from \textit{strict hierarchies}, where tasks of lower importance are performed in the null space of more important ones, i.e. they are only executed if they do no conflict.
-In this subsection we show how to extract the activation of the prioritization primitives employed during demonstrations.
+We consider joint velocity commands generated from strict hierarchies, where tasks of lower importance are performed in the null space of more important ones, i.e., they are only executed if they do not conflict.
+In this subsection we show how the prioritization employed during demonstrations can be identified from a set of candidate hierarchies.